kylepearson13/slipspace.github.io/_docs/js.md

 title: JavaScript Documentation
 ---

+##JavaScript
+We provide support for tracking errors that occur in your JavaScript applications

 ##Getting started

 We have a few ways you can install slipspace in your JavaScript project.
 The library has no dependencies so you can install it on any old website.